I am a self-taught quilter, and I've sewn seriously since I was 14. I hope I can share some of the things I've learned

 The easiest way to assemble your t-shirt quilt is to sew the blocks to each other.
-Sew the blocks together into rows, trimming them to make sure the top and bottom are parallel, and attach the rows horizontally.
+Sew the blocks together into rows, trimming them to make sure the top and bottom are parallel.
+Then, attach the rows horizontally.

 The second option is to add sashing.
 Sashing is like a border around each t-shirt square.
 It's a great way to add size to your quilt, tie together a theme, or tone down a busy quilt.
 Don't worry, sashing is easier than it looks!

 1. For this example, I used 2" wide sashing strips for a finished width of 1.5 inches.
 Cut sashing and borders from fabric running parallel to the selvage.
 This direction has the least amount of stretch, so it will lie flat and won't flare out or ruffle.

-Cut sashing strips a little bit longer than your blocks.
+2. Cut the sashing strips a little bit longer than your blocks.
 Pin the sashing and tee right sides together, aligning the edges at one side and letting the sashing hang off the other end.

 4. Cornerstones are optional accents for the sashing intersections.
 For the example, the sashing strips are 2" wide and the cornerstone blocks are 2" squares.